Sunday 9th Feb 2020: Shining with God’s Light

-1 And I, brethren, when I came to you, came not with excellency of speech or of wisdom, declaring unto you the testimony of God.
+1 And I, brethren, when I came unto you, came not with excellency of speech or of wisdom, proclaiming to you the testimony of God.

 3 And I was with you in weakness, and in fear, and in much trembling.

-4 And my speech and my preaching was not with enticing words of man’s wisdom, but in demonstration of the Spirit and of power:
+4 And my speech and my preaching were not in persuasive words of wisdom, but in demonstration of the Spirit and of power:

-6 Howbeit we speak wisdom among them that are perfect: yet not the wisdom of this world, nor of the princes of this world, that come to nought:
+6 We speak wisdom, however, among them that are fullgrown: yet a wisdom not of this world, nor of the rulers of this world, who are coming to nought:

-7 But we speak the wisdom of God in a mystery, even the hidden wisdom, which God ordained before the world unto our glory:
+7 but we speak God’s wisdom in a mystery, even the wisdom that hath been hidden, which God foreordained before the worlds unto our glory:

-8 Which none of the princes of this world knew: for had they known it, they would not have crucified the Lord of glory.
+8 which none of the rulers of this world hath known: for had they known it, they would not have crucified the Lord of glory:

-11 For what man knoweth the things of a man, save the spirit of man which is in him? even so the things of God knoweth no man, but the Spirit of God.
+11 For who among men knoweth the things of a man, save the spirit of the man, which is in him? even so the things of God none knoweth, save the Spirit of God.

-12 Now we have received, not the spirit of the world, but the spirit which is of God; that we might know the things that are freely given to us of God.
+12 But we received, not the spirit of the world, but the spirit which is from God; that we might know the things that were freely given to us of God.

-17 Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.
+17 Think not that I came to destroy the law or the prophets: I came not to destroy, but to fulfil.

-19 Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven.
+19 Whosoever therefore shall break one of these least commandments, and shall teach men so, shall be called least in the kingdom of heaven: but whosoever shall do and teach them, he shall be called great in the kingdom of heaven.

-20 For I say unto you, That except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven.
+20 For I say unto you, that except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no wise enter into the kingdom of heaven.